Cosmic Bandits: Exploration versus Exploitation in CMB B-Mode Experiments: Exploration vs. Exploitation

-To solve this problem, a further enhancement to this method is to decrease the exploration probability $\epsilon$ with time, thus asymptotically limiting the regret.
-Decaying $\epsilon$-greedy methods have logarithmic asymptotic total regret, but in practice, especially when the number of plays is finite, it is hard to choose a single decay strategy for $\epsilon$ that works well under different circumstances (different reward distributions).
+While perpetual exploration ensures the convergence of all the action-value estimators $\mu_t(p)\to \mu^{*}(p)$ (since $N_t(p)\to\infty$ for all patches), it also means that exploration continues even after the optimal patch is identified with great (and ever-growing) confidence.
+To solve this problem, a further enhancement to this method is to decrease the exploration probability $\epsilon$ with time.
+In practice, however, it is hard to choose a single decay strategy for $\epsilon$ that works well under different circumstances (different reward distributions).

 \item{Optimistic initialization}